 The entire family is part of this roller coaster of a journey.
 Typically developing siblings are along for the ride, for the good, the bad, and the ugly.
 They often are exposed to ridicule because of the special needs sibling.
 However, in my experience, they also learn how to be loving, accepting, and sympathetic.
 I can’t imagine what life would be like for my boys without their special needs sister.
 She has truly made them better people.

 As parents, we have also been drastically changed because of our daughter.
 She has helped us to see the good and to accept people as they are.
 She has helped us find the courage to reach out to others and help them feel accepted.
 Because of our daughter, we have learned how to fight for what is best for her to give her the best chance for success.
+Small things like a weighted blanket have been able to help quite a bit.
 We have been forced out of our comfort zone and have accomplished goals we never knew we could.

 Life as a parent or family member of someone with special needs comes with a huge range of emotions and challenges.
 My hope is that Good Reads on Special Needs will allow me to share what I have learned and experienced so far on this journey.
+If you want to start reading, here are some of my tips for parents of special needs kids.
+You can also opt to read about a special needs bike camp my daughter recently went to.
 Please share your input and feel free to ask questions by contacting me at [email protected] with the subject line Special Needs.